ballerina-platform/module-ballerinax-sap.s4hana.qm/examples/delivery-note-to-inspectionlot/Extract-data-from-delivery-note-to-create-Inspectionlot.md

-# Extract Paper Invoice Data and Create Inspection Lot
+# Extract paper Delivery Note and integrate with S/4HANA

 This example illustrates leveraging the `sap.s4hana.api_inspectionlot_srv:Client` in Ballerina for S/4HANA API interactions.
-It extracts data from a physical invoice using Optical character recognition (OCR) with [Eden AI](edenai.co) API.
+It extracts data from a paper Delivery Note using Optical character recognition (OCR) with [Eden AI](edenai.co) API.
 The data is then used to establish an inspection lot to initiate the inspection process in the S/4HANA QM module.

 The example works as follows:
 ![example workflow](createInspectionLotExampleWorkflow.png)